 Staff understood the duty of candour.
 They were open and transparent and gave patients and families a full explanation if and when things went wrong.
 Managers and staff told us Duty of Candour had been followed for all serious incidents.
-Duty of candour for the telereporting incident had been to specially team.
+Duty of candour for the telereporting incident had been completed by the specialty team.